Sham Peer Review

 Survive sham peer review and protect your license

-Peer review has the benefit of doctors being evaluators.
-However, it can have wide-ranging effects on a doctor’s career at their institution, through the National Practitioner Data Bank (NPDB), and (increasingly) in malpractice actions.
+Clinical peer review can have wide-ranging effects on a doctor’s career at their institution, through the National Practitioner Data Bank (NPDB), and (increasingly) in malpractice actions.
 Doctors, working with legal counsel, should therefore ensure that they get their full due process rights.
+Below, we provide a detailed primer on the peer review process, followed by a discussion of how to protect your license and survive a sham peer review.

 I. The Basics of Peer Review